Dach0/crm-zen-app/README.md

 And voila!
 You should be able to access your app at http://crm-zen-app.localhost:8085/

+Optionally you can run tests as few of them are written as begging of development started as TDD.

+    ./vendor/bin/sail artisan test

 #### Possible errors

 If you have used sail before, the might be some problems connecting to your database, as for rejecting